The Anatomy of a Decentralized Prediction Market: Microstructure Evidence from the Polymarket Order Book: Stylized Facts

 \subsection{SF8 -- Depth decay near resolution}

 Do markets near resolution carry shallower books?
-We regress log mean depth at $L=10$ on log seconds-to-close at the panel window midpoint (2026-03-13), restricted to 322 markets with positive seconds-to-close and non-zero summary depth.
+We regress log mean depth at $L=10$ on log seconds-to-close at the panel window midpoint (2026-03-13) under five specifications, restricted to markets with positive seconds-to-close and non-zero summary depth.